-All schools are affected in some way by the economic, political and financial changes of the last decade, and no institution is immune to failure.
-At this stage, every college and university should have a firm handle on its realistic revenue streams, a clear understanding of and ability to communicate its unique value proposition and a unified strategy for ensuring maximum efficiency and long-term sustainability to support its core mission.
-If this is not the case for an individual institution, the time for change is now.
+Mr. Hershan brings more than 30 years of commercial and legal experience and deep expertise in managing complex transactions, with emphasis on problem-solving, structuring and negotiation.
+Since joining A&M in 2007, Mr. Hershan has facilitated bottom-line and organizational improvement for streams, a clear understanding of and ability to communicate its unique value proposition and a unified strategy for ensuring maximum efficiency and long-term sustainability to support its core mission.
+If this is not the case for an individual institution, it must recognize that doing nothing is no longer an option.